-Area Planning Communication Strategy
+Area Planning Communications Strategy

 The Northern Ireland Audit Office published a Value for Money report in June 2015 - “Sustainability of Schools” which contained eight recommendations on Area Planning related matters.
 Recommendation six stated:-

-“The Sustainable Schools Policy and the Area Planning Process lack a communication strategy.
+“The Sustainable Schools Policy and the Area Planning Process lack a communications strategy.
 This is vital in a programme of this nature.
 We recommend that the Department develops a strategy to better communicate the aims of the Sustainable Schools Policy and the Area Planning Process to the wider public and elected representatives”.

-The Department accepted this recommendation and has developed a specific Communication Strategy to act as a framework to guide all external stakeholder and internal Department staff communications on the implementation of the Sustainable Schools Policy through the Area Planning Process.
+The Department accepted this recommendation and has developed a specific Communications Strategy to act as a framework to guide all external stakeholder and internal Department staff communications on the implementation of the Sustainable Schools Policy through the Area Planning Process.